Constraint-Level Design of zkEVMs: Architectures, Trade-offs, and Evolution: Background and Preliminaries

-\textit{Type 2 zkEVMs} are \emph{EVM-equivalent}: they support full opcode set with Ethereum-consistent execution but may diverge in protocol details (block structure, receipts).
+\textit{Type 2 zkEVMs} are \emph{EVM-equivalent}: they support the full opcode set with Ethereum-consistent execution but may diverge in protocol details (block structure, receipts).
 Their state transition function $\delta_{2}(\sigma, \mathsf{batch})$ matches Ethereum for contract execution at the opcode level, i.e., contracts execute correctly unless dependent on Ethereum protocol artifacts outside opcode behavior.
 Gas semantics are EVM-compatible, but may omit Ethereum-specific rules that are irrelevant at the opcode layer, e.g., gas refund.
 Precompiles use ZK-friendly approximations, meaning the internal algorithms are replaced with proof-efficient implementations while the output remains identical.
 This changes both computational steps and gas costs.
-Polygon zkEVM~\cite{polygon_zkevm} exemplifies a type 2 zkEVM design.
+Polygon zkEVM~\cite{polygon_zkevm}, Scroll~\cite{scroll2024whitepaper}, and Linea~\cite{linea2022,begassat2021specification} exemplify Type 2 zkEVM designs.

-\textit{Type 2.5 zkEVMs} are \emph{EVM-complete}: they implement the complete set of EVM opcodes, but provide only partial bytecode equivalence.
+\textit{Type 2.5 zkEVMs} are \emph{EVM-equivalent except for gas costs}: they implement the complete set of EVM opcodes with full bytecode equivalence, but increase gas costs for operations that are difficult to ZK-prove.
 This means that their state transition function $\delta_{2.5}(\sigma, \mathsf{batch})$ matches Ethereum for most programs but diverges in gas-sensitive cases or precompile behavior.
 Gas costs are re-weighted to reduce proving complexity, which can alter execution paths in gas-sensitive contracts.
-Precompiles are stubbed, i.e., their call interfaces are preserved while their internals are re-implemented in ZK-friendly approximations.
-Scroll~\cite{scroll2024whitepaper} exemplifies this category.
+Precompiles use ZK-friendly approximations identical to Type 2.
+No major zkEVM project currently operates strictly at Type 2.5.